 We compete together at bars and pubs throughout the city on the 1st of each month, which allows for different nights of the week, and different locations around town.

-Trivia starts at 9:00 pm, but please try to arrive by 8:45 as we may have to divide into multiple teams.
+Note the early start time!
+Trivia starts at 7:00 pm, but please try to arrive by 6:45 as we may have to divide into multiple teams.

 Look for familiar faces or a T-shirt or hoodie with a familiar logo.